Puerto Rico: Climate

 The climate of Puerto Rico in the Köppen climate classification is mostly tropical rainforest.
 Temperatures are warm to hot year round, averaging near 85 °F in lower elevations and 70 °F in the mountains.
 Easterly trade winds pass across the island year round.
-Puerto Rico has a rainy season, which stretches from April into November, and a dry season stretching from December to March.
+The wet season stretches from April into November, and the dry season occurs from December to March.
 The mountains of the Cordillera Central create a rain shadow and are the main cause of the variations in the temperature and rainfall that occur over very short distances.
 The mountains can also cause wide variation in local wind speed and direction due to their sheltering and channeling effects, adding to the climatic variation.
 Daily temperature changes seasonally are quite small in the lowlands and coastal areas.

 Between the dry and wet seasons, there is a temperature change of around 6 F-change.
 This change is due mainly to the warm waters of the tropical Atlantic Ocean, which significantly modify cooler air moving in from the north and northwest.
 Coastal water temperatures during the year are about 75 °F in February and 85 °F in August.
-The highest temperature ever recorded was 110 F at Arecibo, while the lowest temperature ever recorded was 40 F in the mountains at Adjuntas, Aibonito, and Corozal.
+The highest recorded temperature was 110 F at Arecibo, while the lowest temperature was 40 F in the mountains at Adjuntas, Aibonito, and Corozal.
 The average yearly precipitation is 66 in.
 Climate change in Puerto Rico has had a large impact on the ecosystems and landscapes.

 Puerto Rico experiences the Atlantic hurricane season, similar to the rest of the Caribbean Sea and North Atlantic Ocean.
 On average, a quarter of its annual rainfall is contributed from tropical cyclones, which are more prevalent during periods of La Niña than El Niño.
-A cyclone of tropical storm strength passes near Puerto Rico, on average, every five years.
-A hurricane passes in the vicinity of the island, on average, every seven years.
+On average, a cyclone of tropical storm strength passes near Puerto Rico every five years, and a hurricane passes in its vicinity every seven years.
 Since 1851, the Lake Okeechobee Hurricane (also known as the San Felipe Segundo hurricane in Puerto Rico) of September 1928 is the only hurricane to make landfall as a Category 5 hurricane.
 In 2017, Puerto Rico was affected by Category 5 Hurricane Irma and Category 4 Hurricane Maria, causing widespread and devastating impacts, particularly to the electric grid.

 Biodiversity

-Puerto Rico is home to three terrestrial ecoregions: Puerto Rican moist forests, Puerto Rican dry forests, and Greater Antilles mangroves.
-Puerto Rico has two biosphere reserves recognized by the UNESCO Man and the Biosphere Programme: Luquillo Biosphere Reserve represented by El Yunque National Forest and the Guánica Biosphere Reserve.
+Puerto Rico is home to three terrestrial ecoregions: Puerto Rican moist forests, Puerto Rican dry forests, and Greater Antilles mangroves; two biosphere reserves are recognized by the UNESCO Man and the Biosphere Programme: Luquillo Biosphere Reserve represented by El Yunque National Forest and the Guánica Biosphere Reserve.